Your marketing funnel isn't broken. Your brand is sick.

 The Prescription

 If you nodded along to more than two of these flags, stop tweaking your ad sets.
-You don't need a bandage; you need surgery.
+You don't need a bandage.
+You need surgery.

 Once you've identified the problem, the next step is action.
 Read The Third Path to understand the philosophy behind brand + performance.
 Then see how we turn a Dead Website into a Revenue Engine.
 If you're still relying on generic messaging, you're suffering from The Death of Generic Marketing.